mudita/MuditaOS/pure_changelog.md

 ### Changed / Improved

-* Improved dialog with network via USSD
-* Added serial number and timestamp to crashdump filename
-* Changed order of starting services, ServiceDesktop moved to the back
 * Shortened duration of phone modes pop-up from 3s to 1s
 * Changed responses in contacts and messages endpoints used to communicate with Center
 * Added SMS template call rejection window for case when no templates are defined